Tea Contains Many Nutrients—Great to Drink Anytime

 VI.
 Pectin

 Pectin and related substances in tea are metabolic products of sugars, accounting for around 4% of the total weight.
-Their presence facilitates the shaping process during manual rolling in tea processing and affects the viscosity of the tea liquor.
+Their presence facilitates the shaping process during manual rolling in and affects the viscosity of the tea liquor.
 Soluble pectin is one of the main components contributing to the thickness and glossiness of the tea liquor.

 VII.
 Lipids